 At the same time, the Google WiFi’s dual band approach may not have been enough for more demanding users, so we have witnessed the emergence of the Linksys Velop, the Netgear Orbi and the Asus Lyra, which made it clear that a tri-band approach is the preferred one and Eero responded by releasing a second generation of its WiFi systems (available in multiple configurations).

-The article was UPDATED on 03.25.2018 to highlight the improvements that both manufacturers have made with the newest firmware updates: Google WiFi has been updated to the v10032.86.2 and Eero Second Generation to the v3.7.0-948 firmware (both routers have received the fix for the KRACK vulnerability).
+The article was UPDATED on 01.31.2020 to highlight the improvements that both manufacturers have made with the newest firmware updates: Google WiFi has been updated to the v12371.52.22 and Eero Second Generation to the OS version 3.17.0 firmware.
+The wireless performance tests have also been updated and the software of each device has been revisited.

-It’s true that Eero and Google WiFi have been each other’s biggest rivals for a long time and now, since Eero has released its second generation of the Home WiFi system (one tri-band main unit + two dual-band Beacon units), it’s time to see if the Google WiFi can maintain its top place as the best budget solution for small to medium homes or if it’s time for someone else to take the crown.
+It’s true that Eero and Google WiFi have been each other’s biggest rivals for a long time and considering that Eero has made available its second generation of the Home WiFi system (one tri-band main unit + two dual-band Beacon units), it’s time to see if the Google WiFi can still claim its top place as the best budget solution for small to medium homes or if it’s time for someone else to take the crown (it’s worth noting that in 2020 both Eero and Google have released a couple of new systems on the market which I will test very soon).

 ALSO CHECK OUT: LINKSYS VELOP VS NETGEAR ORBI

 The first generation of Eero WiFi system consisted of three identical units, each having a small rectangular case, with soft rounded corners and covered by a glossy white finish.
-With the second generation, Eero made almost no design changes, so the main unit maintains the minimalistic look and it keeps the advantage of being able to be placed almost anywhere (each unit measures 4.75 x 4.75 x 1.24 inches) without attracting too much attention or creating any inconvenience (something that both the Linksys Velop and the Netgear Orbi lack, since their tall units have to be carefully placed).
+With the second generation, Eero made almost no design changes, which means that the main unit maintains the same minimalist look and it keeps the advantage of being able to be placed almost anywhere (each unit measures 4.75 x 4.75 x 1.24 inches) without attracting too much attention or creating any inconvenience (something that both the Linksys Velop and the Netgear Orbi lack, since their tall units have to be carefully placed).

 One thing that has changed for the Home WiFi system is that, while before there were three identical units, with the second generation, Eero opted for one main unit and two Beacon units, the latter having a similar design to the tri-band Eero, but, half the size (the case cut in half – it measures 4.76 x 2.91 x 1.18 inches).
 The Eero Beacon is not made to be placed on a flat surface, but inserted into an electricity outlet, being equipped with an integrated plug, just like the satellite units of the Ubiquiti AmpliFi HD (the Beacon also has a nightlight LED with automated dimming).